pydantic/pydantic-ai/docs/index.md

 8. [Run the agent](agents.md#running-agents) synchronously, conducting a conversation with the LLM until a final response is reached.
 9. The response from the agent will, be guaranteed to be a `SupportResult`, if validation fails [reflection](agents.md#reflection-and-self-correction) will mean the agent is prompted to try again.
 10. The result will be validated with Pydantic to guarantee it is a `SupportResult`, since the agent is generic, it'll also be typed as a `SupportResult` to aid with static type checking.
+11. In real use case, you'd add many more retrievers to the agent to extend the context it's equipped with and support it can provide.

-!!! tip "Complete `weather_agent.py` example"
+!!! tip "Complete `bank_support.py` example"
-    This example is incomplete for the sake of brevity; you can find a complete `weather_agent.py` example [here](examples/weather-agent.md).
+    This example is incomplete for the sake of brevity (the definition of `DatabaseConn` is missing); you can find a complete `bank_support.py` example [here](examples/bank-support.md).

-## Example — Result Validation

-TODO
+## Next Steps

+To try PydanticAI yourself, follow instructions [in examples](examples/index.md).